-Leadmeter is an in-time conversion assistant, built into the Leadpages builder to help you make sure your pages are ready to convert.
+Leadmeter is an in-time conversion assistant, built into the Leadpages landing page builder to help you make sure your pages are ready to convert.
 It analyzes your pages as you go and gives you suggestions for how to implement the best landing page marketing strategies.

 The fine print

 - Leadmeter is available on specific landing page templates looking to capture leads.
 Therefore, you won't see Leadmeter on sales, consultation, thank you pages or site templates.

 - Turning Leadmeter off is done at the page level, meaning you can choose to have it display while you're editing one page, but have it turned off while editing another.

 Leadmeter is located at the top navigation bar of the landing page builder.
 Click on it to review any checks you might have missed while building your page, or view the entire checklist altogether.

 Any checks you missed will be presented as "Top Issues" along with their priority (high, medium, low).
 To view the complete checklist, simply scroll to the bottom of your top issues and select "View All."